 You may withdraw from the College at any time after the cancellation period (described above) and receive a pro rata refund of tuition if you have completed 60 percent or less of the current payment period through your last day of attendance.
-A payment period is generally equal to 11 to 16 weeks of instruction, depending on the program.
+A payment period is generally equal to 11 weeks of instruction.
 The last day of attendance is the last date you attended an in-person class or if online, participated in an academically related activity such as the submission of an assignment, participation in a discussion board, took an exam, etc.